dellytools/delly/vis/maze/README.md

 Change the match type and length if you want to and you're ready to go.

 ## Coming from Delly2
-Delly2 currently ships with a beta version of an assembly pipeline (see respective README).
+Delly2 currently ships with a beta version of an assembly pipeline.
+This pipeline assembles reads around SV calls using `spades` and outputs a contigs for each locus into FASTA files.
+See the respective readme for more information.

-This pipeline assembles reads around SV calls using `spades` and outputs a list of contigs for each locus into a FASTA file.
-If you have `samtools` installed, the same pipeline will also output the corresponding refernece slices.
-Simply drag these two files into maze to inspect your assemblies.
+If you have `samtools` installed, the pipeline will also provide you a second FASTA per locus, which contains the reference allele.
+Simply drag these two files into maze and you're there.

 ## Inspecting several different loci
-`maze` works with two FASTA files, one containing your assemblies or long reads and the other one containing the piece of reference to compare them to.
-However, if you specify two FASTA files with equally many entries you will trigger a pairwise comparison.
-Corresponding entries must be in the same order.
+As said before, `maze` works with two FASTA files, the one containing your assemblies/long reads and the other one containing the piece of reference to compare them to.
+However, if you specify two FASTA files with equally many entries you will trigger a pairwise comparison between the sequences.

 There is a helper script in the `maze` folder that can generate these reference slices for you.
-All you need to provide is the fasta file with your assemblies/long reads and the coordinates.
-These coordinates can for instance be written directly in the fasta files behind each fasta header in the format `chrom:start-end` (separated from the actual name by spaces).
+All you need to provide is the FASTA file with your assemblies/long reads and the coordinates where they stem from.
+These coordinates can for instance be written directly in the fasta files behind each fasta header, separated by a space from the actual name, e.g.

+    >assembly1 chr2:1234567-1239999
+    ACTCATGCAT...

 Then run

     $ ./extract_reference_slices.py -r hg19.fa -f assemblies.fa > assemblies.reference.fa